2024 Oklahoma Democratic presidential primary

 The 2024 Oklahoma Democratic presidential primary took place on March 5, 2024, as part of the Democratic Party primaries for the 2024 presidential election.
-40 delegates to the Democratic National Convention were allocated to presidential candidates.
-The contest was held on Super Tuesday alongside primaries in 14 other states and territories.
+36 delegates to the Democratic National Convention were allocated, with 5 additional unpledged delegates.
+The semi-closed primary was held on Super Tuesday alongside primaries in 14 other states and territories.

-Biden largely won the state, though with opposition from Williamson and Philips.
+Joe Biden largely won the state with all delegates, though with significant opposition from author Marianne Williamson and US representative Dean Phillips.
 Philips received a plurality in Cimarron County, making it one of only two counties he won in his campaign.
 (Note: Philips tied with Biden in Clark County, Missouri, but Cimarron County and Logan County, Nebraska remain his only outright victories.)

 Candidates

 The following candidates filed to be placed on the ballot in Oklahoma: